mschordan/agaconv/doc/agaconv.1.md

 in quality and only exists for experimentation.

-    Note: \--color-mode=ehb \--force-color-mode=24 would create a non-existing display mode and is rejected.
+    Note: \--color-mode=ehb \--force-color-mode=24 would create a non-existing Amiga display mode and is rejected.
 All other combinations are supported.

 \--install-config
 : Install the default config file in the respective OS specific location.
 On